-Auburn University Housing offers on-campus housing accommodations for undergraduate students in five residential communities consisting of a total of 29 residence halls.
-Additionally, Auburn University Housing also offers returning residents the opportunity to live at 160 Ross.
+Auburn University Housing (AUH) offers on-campus housing accommodations for undergraduate students in seven residential communities consisting of a total of 24 residence halls.
+Additionally, Auburn University Housing also offers returning residents the opportunity to live at 160 Ross, 191 College, and South Donahue.
 The University does not offer on-campus housing accommodations for graduate students.
-All residence halls offer a variety of amenities and are within walking distance to classes, dining locations, recreational areas, laundry facilities, mailrooms and the library.
+All residence halls offer a variety of amenities and are within walking distance to classes, dining locations, recreational areas, laundry facilities, mailrooms, and the library.

-Residence halls in the Hill and Quad communities are suite style: two students share a room that is connected by a bathroom to another room shared by two students.
+Residence halls in the Hill, Cambridge, and Quad communities are suite style: two students share a room that is connected by a bathroom to another room shared by two students.
 In Cambridge, two students share a room and have a private bathroom attached.
-The Village community residence halls are primarily configured in four bedroom, two bath units: four students each have their own bedroom and share a bathroom with the roommate on their side of the suite.
-The Village also features a kitchenette and common space shared by all four students.
-South Donahue Hall features two bedroom, two bath units that share a common area and kitchenette.
+The Village community residence halls are primarily configured in four bedrooms, two bath units: four students each have their own bedroom and share a bathroom with the roommate on their side of the suite.
+The Village also features a kitchenette and common space shared by all students in each unit.
+South Donahue Hall features mostly two-bedroom units as well as a few one- and four-bedroom units.
+All units in South Donahue share a common area and kitchenette.
 Housing for students with disabilities is available in all residential areas.

-Apartment units at 160 Ross come fully furnished and are either four bedroom and four bath or two bedroom and two bath.
-Additionally, the complex offers a variety of amenities including a state-of-the-art fitness center, direct tiger transit route from 160 Ross to campus, a 24-hour academic success center with iMacs, and an outdoor community area with a pool and hot tub.
+Apartment units at 160 Ross and 191 College come fully furnished and are either four bedroom or two-bedroom units.
+Additionally, these complexes offer a variety of amenities including a state-of-the-art fitness center, direct tiger transit route from 160 Ross to campus, study lounges, and an outdoor community area with a pool and hot tub.

 Each residence hall is staffed by undergraduate student, graduate student, and professional staff members who oversee the daily operations of the residence hall and foster communities that are engaging, supportive and inclusive.
 Undergraduate Resident Assistants (RAs) provide social and educational programs for residents that are designed to engage students, advance learning, encourage leadership and prepare students for future success.
 RAs are directly supervised by our Graduate Area Coordinators (GACs).
-In addition, residents may participate in social programs provided by professional staff members or our department as a whole.
 All hall staff members are trained and supervised by full-time Residence Life professional staff members.
 AUH staff also ensure resident compliance with any department, university, and community rules and regulations.

 Auburn University has partnered with Off Campus Partners to provide off-campus housing resources.
 Students can go to auburn.offcampuspartners.com to browse and view apartments, condos, townhouses and homes that are available to rent in the greater Auburn-Opelika community.
 Users can also use the off-campus housing site to find a roommate, ride share or buy and sell furniture and textbooks.